Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 Swim at Emmagen Creek

-The Emmagen Creek swimming hole is a highlight in my Cairns itinerary.
+The Emmagen Creek swimming hole is a highlight in my Cairns itinerary for 5 days.

 It’s one of the best-kept secrets in the area and is located about 15 minutes north of Dubuji Boardwalk.

-The creek is surrounded by gorgeous scenery, and there’s an awesome swimming hole and swing.
+The creek is surrounded by gorgeous scenery, with a fantastic swimming hole and swing.
 It’s located in a beautiful setting and is a great place to take a dip on a hot day.

 The parking area at Emmagen Creek is the furthest north you can go if you’re traveling in an AWD or 2WD.
-From there, you need a 4WD to make the river crossing and head further north into the Daintree.
+From there, you need a 4WD to cross the river and head further north into the Daintree.
 But don’t worry, you won’t be going any further than this.

 Madja Boardwalk

-The walkways of all these short walks are lined with interpretive panels that provide information about the history and ecology of this unique environment.
+All these short walks in the Daintree have walkways that are lined with interpretive panels that provide information about the history and ecology of this unique environment.
 Whether you’re a nature lover or just looking for a new place to explore, Madja Boardwalk is definitely worth a visit.

 Spot a Cassowary

 The cassowary is a large, flightless bird only found in the Daintree Rainforest and New Guinea.
-They’re descendants of the dinosaur and are an endangered species due to habitat loss and hunting.
+They’re descendants of the dinosaurs and are an endangered species due to habitat loss and hunting.

 If you’re spending time in the Daintree, there’s a good chance you will see one.
-They’re distinctive for their bright blue heads, neck, and red wattles.
+They’re distinctive for their bright blue heads, necks, and red wattles.

 Lunch on Thornton Beach